achilleas-k/image-definitions-talk/presentation/slides.md

   org.osbuild.rpm                    org.osbuild.mkfs.ext4
   org.osbuild.fix-bls                org.osbuild.copy
   org.osbuild.locale                 org.osbuild.grub2.inst
-  org.osbuild.hostname             Pipeline: qcow2
+  org.osbuild.hostname
-  org.osbuild.timezone               org.osbuild.qemu
+  org.osbuild.timezone
-  org.osbuild.users
   org.osbuild.fstab
   org.osbuild.grub2
+  org.osbuild.nginx.conf
   org.osbuild.systemd
   org.osbuild.selinux
 ```

 Notes:
-- This is what it looks like simplified and the stages are like this.
+- This is a simplified look of the json object in the previous slide.
-TODO: Change the manifest to be F38 x86 AWS nginx (our example)
+- You can see each pipeline broken down to a series of stages.
+- Most of these stages have pretty self-explanatory names: if it looks like the name of a shell script, that's probably what it does

 ---

 ## osbuild

-- org.osbuild.rpm: install packages to a tree
+- `org.osbuild.rpm`: install packages to a tree
-- org.osbuild.selinux: set selinux file contexts
-- org.osbuild.hostname: write /etc/hostname
-- org.osbuild.sfdisk: partition a device
+- `org.osbuild.cloud-init`: configure cloud-init
+- `org.osbuild.systemd`: enable services
+- `org.osbuild.grub2`: configure bootloader
+- `org.osbuild.grub2.inst`: install bootloader
+- `org.osbuild.nginx.conf`: configure nginx

 Notes:
-TODO: add the important stages that we will discuss in the example later (grub2 cloud-init etc)
+- For example, this is what these 6 stages are used for.
+- In general, most stages either write a file (for configuration) or execute a command with specific options.
+- The nice thing about our stages is that they define their inputs rather strictly and don't expose the full

 ---